-Each of the current members of the compensation committee is "independent" as defined by current NASDAQ listing requirements.
-The compensation committee held eight meetings in 2012.

-The duties of the compensation committee are to: (1) lead the independent members of the board of directors in a discussion and evaluation of the performance of the CEO on at least an annual basis; (2) evaluate and establish the compensation of the CEO and other executive officers; and (3) evaluate and make recommendations to the board of directors regarding the compensation of
+Each of the current members of the compensation committee is "independent" as defined by Section 10C-1 of the Exchange Act and current NASDAQ listing requirements.
+The compensation committee held five meetings in 2013.
+The duties of the compensation committee are to: (1) lead the independent members of the board of directors in a discussion and evaluation of the performance of the CEO on at least an annual basis; (2) evaluate and establish the compensation of the CEO and other executive officers; and (3) evaluate and establish the compensation of directors.
+In addition, the compensation committee has the sole authority to engage outside advisers to assist in its work, such as compensation consultants.

-In 2012, the compensation committee directly engaged Compensia, Inc. ("Compensia") as its outside compensation consultant to provide independent advice on executive compensation matters.
+In 2013, the compensation committee directly engaged Compensia, Inc. ("Compensia") as its outside compensation consultant to provide independent advice on executive compensation matters.
 Compensia does not provide any other services to the company and works with the company's management only on matters for which the compensation committee is responsible.
 The compensation committee has assessed the independence of Compensia pursuant to SEC rules and concluded that no conflict of interest exists that would prevent Compensia from serving as an independent consultant to the compensation committee.
 The compensation committee periodically seeks input from Compensia on a range of external market factors, including evolving compensation trends, appropriate peer companies and market survey data.
 Compensia also provides general observations on the company's compensation programs, but it does not determine or recommend the amount or form of compensation for the named executive officers.